UBCO-COSC499-Summer-2024/PEFORMA/docs/weekly logs/Subaru Sakashita/Week7.md

 ### Weekly Goal Review
 This cycle was lots of debugging.
 The development branch had so many bugs to fix after merging with the old branches.
 One lesson I learned from this is that we need to check the development branch every time after the merge, and solve the merge conflict on vscode rather than on github.
+I finished service role info but still waiting for the FE to pass serviceroleId to backend.
 This cycle, I did less work compared to cycle 1 because I thought I needed to take some time off as I was overworking a lot and pushing myself hard.
 In terms of teamwork, I kept my communication level consistent and tried to communicate a lot on discord.
 I also liked how everyone got together in a meeting and merged branches one by one.
 ### Next Cycle Goals
   * Finish department performance BE